Last updated on December 13, 2025

 Golgari Rot Farm has some interesting interactions.
 It enters tapped and you also have to return a land to your hand when it does.
 This may seem like a bad interaction that slows down your tempo, but it has some interesting synergies.

-You can return double-faced to use the other side with cards like Agadeem's Awakening or Hagra Mauling.
+You can return MDFCs to use the other side with cards like Agadeem's Awakening or Hagra Mauling.
 Landfall cards would also benefit from keeping your hand full of lands.

 Witherbloom Campus

-Witherbloom Campus and the other scry lands from Strixhaven are a welcome addition to Standard.
-You get the benefit of scrying in the late game to set up the cards you need.
-Cards like Sedgemoor Witch could use cards like this to help get to the instants and sorceries you need.
+Witherbloom Campus and the other scry lands from Strixhaven are a welcome addition to budget manabases.
+You get the benefit of scrying in the late game to set up the cards you need, though it's a mana sink you'll ignore until you have literally nothing else to do.

 Temple of Malady